llpeterson/applications/traditional.md

-Moving a server process from a physical machine running in my machine room into a virtual machine running in a cloud provider's datacenter shifts responsibility for keeping the machine running from my system admin to the cloud provider's operations team, but the process is still designed according to the Web Services architecture.
+Moving a server process from a physical machine running in my machine room into a virtual machine running in a cloud provider's datacenter shifts responsibility for keeping the machine running from my system admin to the cloud provider's operations team, but the application is still designed according to the Web Services architecture.
 On the other hand, if the application is designed from scratch to run on a scalable cloud platform, for example by adhering to the *micro-services architecture*, then we say the application is *cloud native*.
+So the important distinction is cloud native versus legacy web services deployed in the cloud.

 We briefly saw the micro-services architecture in Chapter 5 when describing gRPC, and although it's difficult to definitively declare